aragon/aragon-example-application/README.md

-# Aragon Example Module
+# Aragon Example Application

-This is a simple example of a module for Aragon.
+This is a simple example of an application for Aragon.

-The repository contains the UI and logic for the module, as well as the contracts.
+The repository contains the UI and logic for the application, as well as the contracts.

-The module itself is a simple counter - the user can increment a value in the contract or decrement it, depending on their permissions.
+The application itself is a simple counter - the user can increment a value in the contract or decrement it, depending on their permissions.

 It showcases transactions, calls and reducing events to state.

 ## Deploying

-First you need to build the module using Truffle.
+First you need to build the application using Truffle.
 This builds the front-end and the contracts.

 ```bash
 truffle build